vadev/vadev/README.md

 - 👋 Hi, I’m @vadev
-- 👀 I’m interested in Biomedical Engineering, Data Science, Web Development and iOS development.
+- 👀 I’m interested in Healthcare/Healthcare analytics, Data Analyst,  Data Science, Web Development and iOS development.
-- 🌱 I’m currently learning PyTorch, Tensorflow, Python, Deep Learning, SwiftUI, ReactJS.
+- 🌱 I’m currently learning Tableau, PyTorch, Tensorflow, Pattern Recognition.
-- 💞️ I’m looking to collaborate on Machine learning projects to convert into a web / mobile application, create beautiful UIs in ReactJS and SwiftUI.
+- 💞️ I’m looking to collaborate on Healthcare Machine learning projects to convert into a web / mobile application, create beautiful UIs in ReactJS and SwiftUI.

 <!---
 vadev/vadev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.